yohannestayez/yohannestayez/README.md

 ---

 ## 🎯 What I Can Do for You
-- Build and optimize **machine learning models** for predictive analysis.
+- Build and optimize **machine learning models** for predictive analysis and more.
 - Analyze and visualize large datasets 📈 to derive actionable insights.
 - Collaborate on innovative projects to solve challenging problems 🚀.